Oh no! We may not fully support the browser or device software you are using !

-The Fresh Start Initiative began as a series of significant IRS collection policy changes in 2011/2012 to help taxpayers who were struggling to pay their back taxes.
-There were two major announcements of changes to IRS collection policy.
-All of these policy changes are still in effect today.
+The Fresh Start Initiative began as a series of major IRS collection policy changes in 2011 and 2012, to help taxpayers who were struggling to pay their back taxes.
+The IRS announced two major changes to its collection policy, which are still in effect today.

-2011: Relaxing lien filing criteria and installment agreement terms
+2011: Relaxed lien-filing criteria and installment agreement terms.

 In 2011, the IRS made several changes that provided relief from federal tax liens and allowed more taxpayers to obtain favorable payment terms with the IRS.